dp119/py_repo/readme.md

-#HashMap

-#Zip Function

-#Komposite, Kafka, Airflow
+# <h2> To be done

-#Regex and sub function
+Regex and sub function (email and ip address validation in regex)

+Code to Connect to db via python

+Code to Send mail via python

-#Trim and strip, replace, replacestring function to remove whitespaces
+Trim and strip, replace, replacestring function to remove whitespaces

-Difference between lists and tuple

-What is PEP 8
-PEP 8, sometimes spelled PEP8 or PEP-8, is a document that provides guidelines and best practices on how to write Python code

-What is keyword argument
+HashMap

+Zip Function

+Komposite, Kafka, Airflow

 # <h2> Debugging in VS Code discussed at 1:33